hopetambala/dataViz-bokeh-transferMarkt/README.md

 </p>

 ## Description
 The goal of this project is to scrape and crawl through multiple pages of [TransferMarket.com](https://www.transfermarkt.com/) and create an interesting Bokeh Visualization.
 The data was scrapped using BeautifulSoup and compiled into a SQLite database.
 Then SQL queries were constructed and the query results were loaded into a Pandas to allow for easier data manipulation.
-Finally, that data was loaded into Bokeh to create a Scatter Plot that explores the relationships between a soccer teams A) Average Squad Age B) 2018 Squad Market Value and C) Number of Foreign Players found in each Squad.
+Finally, that data was loaded into Bokeh to create a Scatter Plot that explores the relationships between a soccer teams
+A) Average Squad Age
+B) 2018 Squad Market Value and
+C) Number of Foreign Players found in each Squad.

-### Possible Libraries
+### Data Visualization Libraries
 [Bokeh](https://bokeh.pydata.org/en/latest/)